Cryptashh/HWOSTR/whitepaper.md

 - Community games and themed competitions
 - Governance-adjacent decisions presented via the HWOSTR dashboard

-The more $HYPIO tokens you hold — earned through staking or other means — the greater your access and standing in each event.
+The more $HWOSTR tokens you hold — earned through staking or other means — the greater your access and standing in each event.

 ---